1yesman9/aura/README.md

 In actuality, an aura is of the type: Function(settings: Table) -> auraInstance

-### Aura Instance
+### Aura Instances
-Like an effect instance, an aura instance are tables representing an active auras applied to an object.
+Like an effect instance, an aura instance is a tables representing an active aura applied to an object.

 You create aura instances by constructing a table with the following fields:
 ```lua